google/rappor/doc/tutorial.md

 You can change the simulation parameters and RAPPOR parameters via flags, and compare the resulting distributions.

-For example, if you are collecting from more clients, you should also have more cohorts (i.e. raise `m`), to prevent hash function collisions from degrading the result quality.
+For example, if you are collecting from more clients, you should also use more cohorts (i.e. raise `m`), to prevent hash function collisions from degrading the result quality.